Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Who Makes Nature’s Logic and Where It Is Produced?

 Nature’s Logic has several warehouses throughout the United States.
-Their dry food is manufactured in Texas, while their canned and raw foods are manufactured in Kansas and Nebraska, respectively.
-All their plants are registered with the USDA and the FDA and are also AID or EU Certified.
+Its dry food is manufactured in Texas, while its canned and raw foods are manufactured in Kansas and Nebraska, respectively.
+All its plants are registered with the USDA and the FDA and are AID or EU Certified.

-Their ingredients are sourced only from countries with good food safety practices, such as the United States, Canada, New Zealand, and select countries in Europe.
-In addition, the company is quite strict when sourcing their ingredients, as they require all vendors to guarantee that their ingredients are not from China.
+Its ingredients are sourced only from countries with good food safety practices, such as the United States, Canada, New Zealand, and select countries in Europe.
+In addition, the company is quite strict when sourcing its ingredients, as it requires all vendors to guarantee that its ingredients are not from China.

 Mid America Pet Food, LLC acquired Nature’s Logic in August 2021.
 Mid America Pet Food’s other brands include Eagle Mountain Pet Food, Wayne Feeds, and Victor Super Premium Pet Food.

-Nature’s Logic is a high-end dog food best suited for pups who do well on an all-natural diet.
-In addition, since their recipes are 100% natural and synthetic-free, they’re an excellent pick for dogs who may have sensitive tummies or those with food allergies.
+Nature’s Logic is a high-end dog food best suited for pups that do well on an all-natural diet.
+In addition, since its recipes are 100% natural and synthetic free, they’re an excellent pick for dogs that may have sensitive tummies or those with food allergies.

-Nature’s Logic has plenty of different protein options to keep your picky pooch interested in meal time.
-Their recipes are not high in plant-based proteins such as legumes and peas, which can potentially lead to canine dilated cardiomyopathy.
+Nature’s Logic has plenty of different protein options to keep your picky pup interested in mealtime.
+Its recipes are not high in plant-based proteins like legumes and peas, which can potentially lead to canine dilated cardiomyopathy.

 Discussion of the Primary Ingredients (Good and Bad)